YandeMC/scradd/README.md

 ### Set up the testing server

-1. Create a new server using the [Scrub Testing server template](https://discord.new/htbTxKBq6EVp).
+1. Create a new server using the [scruby Testing server template](https://discord.new/htbTxKBq6EVp).
 2. Enable Community in Server Settings.
 Use `#info` for the Rules or Guidelines channel and `#mod-logs` for the Community Updates Channel.
 3. Enable Developer Mode under User Settings → Advanced.
 4. Right-click on your new testing server, copy its ID, and note it for future use.